-From 1974 onward his other jobs were doing steel construction in Amsterdam, factory woodwork, upholstering chairs, as a janitor at the Stratford Festival Theatre main stage, truck driving, cleaning swimming pools and taxi driving.
+Other jobs included steel construction in Holland, factory work, upholstering chairs, janitor at the Stratford Festival Theatre main stage, truck driving, cleaning swimming pools and taxi driving.

-René once took a inter-university course; Human Anatomy for Artists, taught at the U. of Toronto Medical Sciences Anatomy Lab.
-He and his classmates got to unwrap, examine and draw real human cadavers.
-René overcame his squeamishness about dead people and will credit this as the single best course he ever took...
-As a young teacher he shaped fake human bones out of clay.
-Once fired, they looked convincingly like bone.
-Years later he and his sons gathered the complete bones of a young deer and wired them together as a teaching aid.
+In University René had taken Human Anatomy for Artists, a course at U. of T. where he and his classmates got to examine human cadavers' tissues, muscles, organs and bones in the evening after Medical Class was finished dissecting.
+As a teacher he began shaping fake bones out of grey potters clay.
+Once fired, they looked very skeletal.
+While teaching in Trenton he and his sons gathered the bones of a young deer and wired 'Bambi' together as a teaching aid.

-Rene took an excellent university Visual Arts class with then obscure but entertaining instructor (and now a famous author) Tim Wynne-Jones.
-Besides other projects Rene spent years painting plaid designs on walls and cars using special rollers he created.
+Rene also took an excellent university Visual Arts class from the then-obscure instructor (now famous author) Tim Wynne-Jones.
+Soon after Rene began painting plaid designs on walls and cars using special rollers he created.
 René decided to paint his 1967 VW Type Three into a Barclay Tartan.

 Below is the same car, repainted a more sedate "Black Watch" tartan.

 Teaching ended up being René's main source of income.
 (Writing doesn't pay very well! even after selling over 100 000 books, the money isn't enough to support a family on).
 Rene will say teaching taught him the most about his readers and also about life.
 Finding that math lessons in the textbooks were boring and didn't engage students in real life situations, Rene began adapting lessons from a brilliant idea called Fletchville Math, invented by a first year teacher Aileen Fletcher.